 The Respondent may accept responsibility for all or part of the alleged policy violations at any point during the resolution process.
-If the Respondent accepts responsibility, the Director of Nondiscrimination and Title IX makes a determination that the individual is in violation of Barnard Policy.
-The Director then determines appropriate sanction(s) or responsive actions, which are promptly implemented in order to effectively stop the harassment, discrimination, and/or retaliation; prevent its recurrence; and remedy the effects of the conduct, both on the Complainant and the community.
+If the Respondent accepts responsibility, the Title IX Coordinator makes a determination that the individual is in violation of Barnard Policy.
+The Title IX Coordinator then determines appropriate sanction(s) or responsive actions, which are promptly implemented in order to effectively stop the harassment, discrimination, and/or retaliation; prevent its recurrence; and remedy the effects of the conduct, both on the Complainant and the community.

-If the Respondent accepts responsibility for all of the alleged policy violations and the Director of Nondiscrimination and Title IX or designee has determined appropriate sanction(s) or responsive actions, which are promptly implemented, the process is over.
+If the Respondent accepts responsibility for all of the alleged policy violations and the Title IX Coordinator or designee has determined appropriate sanction(s) or responsive actions, which are promptly implemented, the process is over.
 The Complainant will be informed of this outcome.
-If the Respondent accepts responsibility for some of the alleged policy violations and the Director has determined appropriate sanction(s) or responsive actions, which are promptly implemented so or responsive actions, which are promptly implemented for those violations, then the remaining allegations will continue to be investigated and resolved through Administrative Resolution.
+If the Respondent accepts responsibility for some of the alleged policy violations and the Title IX Coordinator has determined appropriate sanction(s) or responsive actions, which are promptly implemented for those violations, then the remaining allegations will continue to be investigated and resolved through Administrative Resolution.
 The parties will be informed of this outcome.
 The parties are still able to seek Alternative Resolution on the remaining allegations, subject to the stipulations above.